 Ideally, dogs should be introduced to brushing from an early age so they get accustomed to regular cleaning and learn not to fear it.
 In fact, if the process is positively reinforced with praise and rewards, your dog should actually come to enjoy it!
 Like us humans, regular check-ups are necessary whether you regularly brush your teeth or not.
 It is recommended that dogs have a dental check-up every 6-12 months to check the health of the teeth and gums and to look for signs of oral disease.

-Here are a few simple steps for hassle-free brushing:
+Here are a few simple steps for dog dental care and hassle-free brushing: